We are currently experiencing high call volumes with longer than usual wait times. We appreciate your patience!

 Day 3 : Caesarea, Mount Carmel, Nazareth & Sephoris

 Our local, English-speaking guide joins us daily before exploring the Holy Land.
-This morning, travel along breathtaking Mediterranean coastlines, stopping to explore the 4,000-year-old port city of Jaffa, perched hillside overlooking the sea.
+This morning, travel along breathtaking Mediterranean coastlines, stopping to discover the 4,000-year-old port city of Jaffa, perched hillside overlooking the sea.
 Heading north along the coast, visit Caesarea National Park where Cornelius the Centurion and his household were saved and baptized.
 Next we go to Mount Carmel.
 It was in this coastal mountain range where Elijah challenged the prophets of Ba’al. Our following destination is Nazareth where we stop in the Old City to visit the Church of Annunciation.
-Conclude the day in Sephoris National Park, "The Ornament of All Galilee."
-This village and archaeological site is home to the partially restored Roman Theater where we encounter awesome views and famed mosaics including the "Mona Lisa of the Galilee."
-Our next two nights are in Tiberius.
+Conclude the day in Sephoris National Park, “The Ornament of All Galilee.”
+This village and archaeological site is home to the partially restored Roman Theater where we encounter awesome views and famed mosaics including the “Mona Lisa of the Galilee.”

 Day 4 : The Sea of Galilee